Kyoril/mmo/README.md

 * A 64 bit operating system, either Windows or Linux are tested right now
 * A modern cmake client (Version 3.12 or newer recommended)
 * An installation of mysql developer libraries
-* An installation of openssl 1.0.X (1.1.X and newer aren't tested yet)
+* An installation of openssl 1.1.1d or newer (older versions aren't tested but might work eventually)
 * A git client

 # How to build on Windows
 In order to build this project on windows, you need to do the following steps:

 * Clone the repository into an empty directory
-* Run git submodule init & git submodule update to download all submodules
+* Run: git submodule update --init
-* Create a new directory called "win" in the clone directory (this directory is ignored by git, don't worry)
+* Create a new directory called "win" in the cloned directory (this directory is ignored by git, don't worry)
-* Run cmake, use the clone directory as source and the "win" directory as build directory
+* Run cmake, use the cloned directory as source and the "win" directory as build directory
-* Choose Visual Studio 15 2017 (or newer) als compiler, and make sure that you use the x64 (Win64) platform or cmake will print an error
+* Choose Visual Studio 15 2017 (or newer) as compiler, and make sure that you use the x64 (Win64) platform
 * Click Configure and Generate the solution
 * Open the solution and build it in the Debug or Release build configuration
-* Your binaries will be generated in a directory called "bin" inside your clone directory (ignored by git as well, don't worry)
+* Your binaries will be generated in a directory called "bin" inside your cloned directory (ignored by git as well, don't worry)

 # How to build on Linux?
 Building on linux is similar to building on windows, except that you won't use an IDE here (you can, if you want, but I don't support it.
-I mainly use linux for server builds, though I don't need an IDE or GUI at all).
+I mainly use linux for server builds.

 * Clone the repository
-* Run git submodule init & git submodule udpate
+* git submodule update --init
 * mkdir build
 * cd build
 * cmake ../